 • other.

-These signs indicate a violation of the dream phases.
+These signs indicate a violation of dream phases.

-In men, daytime sleepiness is often associated with apnea (heavy eating in the evening, drinking alcohol, smoking, overweight).
-Older people want to sleep in the middle of the day due to reduced REM sleep, the need for bed comfort.
-Tiredness after dinner indicates excessive coffee consumption in the morning.
+In men, daytime sleepiness is often associated with apnea (eating heavily in the evening, drinking alcohol, smoking, being overweight).
+Older people want to sleep in the middle of the day due to reduced REM sleep duration and the need for bed comfort.
+Fatigue after lunch indicates excessive coffee consumption in the morning.

-Daytime sleepiness in children is more common than in adults.
-This is due to the greater instability of the central nervous system, high sensitivity to the influence of adverse factors.
-Therefore, a lethargic and sleepy state with infectious ailments occurs early and brightly, and can be the first symptoms of a disease that warns of danger.
+The problem of children's sleepiness during the day is more common than in adults.
+This occurs due to greater instability of the central nervous system, high sensitivity to the influence of unfavorable factors.
+Therefore, a lethargic and sleepy state in infectious diseases occurs early and clearly, and can be the first symptoms of a disease that warns of danger.

-In addition, if fatigue and drowsiness suddenly appeared, head injury and intoxication should be excluded.
-When a child's problem of drowsiness is not very pronounced, but has a chronic course, then we can assume such diseases:
+In addition, if fatigue and drowsiness suddenly appear, head injury and intoxication must be ruled out.
+When a child’s problem of drowsiness is not very pronounced, but has a chronic course, then we can assume the following diseases:

 • leukemia;